MEGA-TQS/mega-backend/docs/Epics/Epic 6.md

 2. Combined availability for the whole group.

-3. Clear cancellation policies.

-4. Single payment for the entire booking.
+3. Single payment for the entire booking.

-5. Group dashboard with shared information.